 - No need to renew a citizenship like a Permanent Resident would

-Having an attorney on your case can improve efficiency, reduce filing time,
+Having an immigration attorney on your citizenship case can improve efficiency,

-prevent errors, and ensure all protocol and paperwork are correctly handled.
+reduce filing time, prevent errors, and ensure all protocol and paperwork

 In order to begin your journey with the process of Naturalization and become a citizen, you must find out if you are eligible.

-Here are some requirements that you will need to fulfill:
+Here are some requirements that you will need to fulfill for citizenship:

 - During your time as a legal permanent resident, you must have been present in the United States for at least 5 years.
 If you are married it can be reduced down to 18 months.

-If you meet the requirements and are eligible to continue with the naturalization process, our lawyers in New York can help you with the process.
-Contact the Law Offices of Patricia Machado today!
+If you meet the requirements and are eligible to continue with the naturalization process, our immigration lawyers in New York can help you with the process.
+Contact Attorney Patricia Machado today!

 We know that many clients don't have the time or knowledge to handle their case on their own.
 That is why we step in to be an advocate on their behalf.
 We are extremely familiar with the laws and guide them step by step through the naturalization process.
 We are also a Spanish-speaking office, making sure that an inability to speak English does not become a barrier to your case.